Playtime: A New Year's Resolution Worth Keeping

 5. Take them along for a car ride.

-From fast food runs to late-night drives, a car ride is usually an exciting experience for pooches.
+From fast food runs to late-night drives, a car ride is usually an exciting experience for dogs.
 Let them take in all the sights and smells as you play your favorite tunes.

 6. Work from home more often.